krunder/sun/README.md

 # SUN
-A repository holding all scripts and configs for my primary machine.
+A repository holding all scripts and configs for my primary machine..

 ## Arch